RussTheAerialist/RussellHay/content/blog/art/cuts-of-a-film.md

 **Match Cut** - Cutting from one shot to a similar shot.
 Like in Grease during the end of the Grease Lighting dance number.
 Matching action or composition.

-**Smash Cut** - Abrupt transitions, like making up from a nightmare, or going from something intense to quiet or vice versa.
+**Smash Cut** - Abrupt transitions, like waking up from a nightmare, or going from something intense to quiet or vice versa.

-**Invisible Cut** - A Cut hidden in black or in whip pans by hiding the cut in the motion of the camera, or an object crossing the frame or the subject leaves the frame.
+**Invisible Cut** - A cut hidden in black or in whip pans by hiding the cut in the motion of the camera, or an object crossing the frame or the subject leaves the frame.
 Basically, anytime you are being clever and hide the cut.